-Register for Adult Learn to Row Level 1 by selecting the Sign Up tab and selecting Adult Learn to Row Level 2 under the Adult Learn to Row heading.
+Register for Adult Learn to Row Level 1 by selecting the Adult and Youth: Join or Renew tab and selecting Adult Learn to Row Level 2 under the Adult Learn to Row heading.

 Our Introduction to Sculling Class is a one day class for new members to get oriented to the equipment, dock etiquette, safety and the basics of the sculling stroke.
 This class is for PRC members only and is required for registration for other Adult Sculling classes.

-Register for Sculling 101: Introduction to Sculling by selecting the Sign Up tab; add membership to your cart to complete the registration.
+Register for Sculling 101: Introduction to Sculling by selecting the Adult and Youth: Join or Renew tab; add membership to your cart to complete the registration.